 - Set the Login Attrs, which defines the attribute(s) your users will use to login.
 These must be unique per user, and something your users are familiar with as their ID within your system.
 For example, you might choose a user ID or full email address.
 If you add more than one attribute, Looker will search through both to find the appropriate user.
 Please be certain to select appropriate fields here; using something like first name and last name will not work as soon as you have two Jennifer Smith's, etc.

-- Give the Email Attr, First Name Attr, and Last Name Attr.
+- Specify the Email Attr, First Name Attr, and Last Name Attr.
 This information tells Looker how to map those fields and extract their information at login time.

 - Set the ID Attr, which indicates a field that Looker itself should use as the unique ID for users.
 This will generally be one of the login fields.